 During the first quarter of 2013, in connection with the Viking acquisition, the company made decisions and took actions to improve certain of the operations of Viking.
 The company anticipates these initiatives will be substantially complete by the end of the 2013 fiscal year.
-The company recorded expense in the amount of \$6.8 million in the first quarter primarily for severance and employee benefits, product discontinuance, office consolidation and termination of agreements associated with this initiative.
+The company recorded expense in the amount of \$7.4 million in the first half of the year primarily for severance and employee benefits, product discontinuance, office consolidation and termination of agreements associated with this initiative.